 - Do not attempt to try and use Shared Liability until you have a good understanding of liability.
 Our What is Liability in Matched Betting guide is the place to go if you'd like a great refresher on this.

-- Use the Platinum Guide on Shared Liability here to make sure you understand WHEN exactly you can use Shared Liability to your advantage.
+- Use the Platinum and Diamond Guide on Shared Liability here to make sure you understand WHEN exactly you can use Shared Liability to your advantage.
 If you have a lay bet on a market - practice playing around doing other lay bets of varying stakes on other outcomes in that market if necessary to help you work out what's going on and how the overall liability changes.
 (Don't actually place the lay bets).
 Even if you're not great at maths you will soon pick up what's going on.

 - Sometimes you will need to weigh up the choice between not doing another bet for an offer because you're completely out of liability or using Shared Liability to do that bet but for a slightly higher Qualifying Loss (or for a slightly lower profit) than what you would usually take. (i.e. you can't necessarily always get the best matches between the odds on the other outcomes in a market you've already bet on).
 For a quick example, if you're going to completely miss out on a reload offer altogether unless you use Shared Liability taking the higher loss/lower profit it then very worth it.